Baker Center (Austin, Texas)

 The Baker Center, previously the Baker School, Baker Junior High School, and W. R. Robbins High School, is an historic building in the Hyde Park neighborhood of Austin, Texas.
 It has been, in sequential order, an elementary school, a middle school, an alternative high school, and an administrative building for Austin ISD.
-In 2018, the Baker Center was bought by Tim and Karrie League, founders of Alamo Drafthouse, and now serves as their corporate headquarters.
+In 2018, the Baker Center was bought by Tim and Karrie League, founders of Alamo Drafthouse, and it is now a property they rent to tenants.

 It has been used as a filming location for the TV shows Friday Night Lights and Walker, and the movie Lousy Carter.

 As of October 27, 2023, the Baker Center is on the National Register of Historic Places for its significance in educational and architectural history.

 History

 Baker School

-When it was built, the Baker School replaced the original Hyde Park School, which was established by Monroe Shipe, after Hyde Park School was unable to accommodate the neighborhood's growing population.
+When it was built in 1911, the Baker School replaced the original Hyde Park School, which was established by Monroe Shipe, after Hyde Park School was unable to accommodate the neighborhood's growing population.

 It was identical to the Fulmore Middle School in South Austin, which would later become Lively Middle School.

 The Baker School was designed by the architectural firm Endress & Walsh and their associate Roy L. Thomas.

 The school was dedicated on November 28, 1911, as a segregated elementary school for white children living in Hyde Park.
 It is named for DeWitt Clinton Baker, who was the treasurer of the Austin Library Association in 1875.

 Additions to Baker School were built in 1924, by city planner and architect Franz Hugo Kuehne, and in 1939 by the firm Kriesle and Brooks.